 The Foundation utilizes the pooled investment concept whereby all invested funds are in one investment pool, except for investments of certain funds that are otherwise restricted.
 Pooled investment funds will receive an annual distribution of 4% of the endowment fund's average market value for the preceding twelve quarters on a one year lag.
 Only quarters with funds on deposit shall be included in the average.
 In addition, a prudence rule will be utilized limiting spending from a particular endowment fund to no lower than 93% of its book value.
-The actual spending rate approved was 4% for 2013 and 2012.
+The actual spending rate approved was 4% for 2014 and 2013.
 Future utilization of gains is dependent on market performance.
-Deficiencies for donor-restricted endowment funds resulting from declines in market value would be offset by an allocation from unrestricted net assets to temporarily restricted net assets, and would be recorded in realized and unrealized gains (losses) on sale of investments.
-In fiscal years 2013 and 2012, the deficiencies were \$0.1 million and \$1.2 million, respectively.
+Deficiencies for donor-restricted endowment funds resulting from declines in market value would be offset by an allocation from unrestricted net position to restricted expendable net position, and would be recorded in realized and unrealized gains (losses) on sale of investments.
+In fiscal years 2014 and 2013, the deficiencies were \$0 million and \$0.1 million, respectively.
 The Foundation believes that these adjustments are temporary and will not require permanent funding.